-- S-Standard. - H-Heavy. - V-Very heavy. - E-Extremely heavy (not to be used in the state of Wisconsin). - S Grade-To be used in most situations below 8 million ESALs.
+- S-Standard. - H-Heavy. - V-Very heavy. - E-Extremely heavy. - S Grade-To be used in most situations below 8 million ESALs.
 This does not require any polymer modification of the asphalt binder. - H Grade-To be used in situations of 8 million to 30 million ESALs or slower-moving traffic at design speeds between 15 to 45 mph.
 This level of polymer modification should also be considered in areas of increased turning, slowing/stopping, accelerating, or parking movements (such as waysides, roundabouts, intersections, or heavy commercial vehicle parking lots-not passenger vehicle parking lots or park-and-ride facilities). - V Grade-To be used in situations with traffic exceeding 30 million ESALs or with anticipated traffic moving slower than 15 mph on a regular basis (such as daily rush hour). - E Grade-To be used in situations with traffic exceeding 30 million ESALs and standing traffic (such as toll plazas, weigh stations, port facilities, etc.).
-This level of modification is not applicable at this time in the state of Wisconsin.
+This level of modification is rarely recognized as being needed by the State of Wisconsin.